calebwin/emu/README.md

-# Emu: a programming language for GPUs
+# The Emu Programming Language

 ![a picture of a real-world emu](https://i.imgur.com/8CeUiar.jpg)